Cops seek injunction against BLM protest

 “What this protest has turned into is a flagrant disregard of the health rules.
 We can’t afford to have exceptions for anyone.”

-The Liberal leader said the protest initially proposed by Black Lives Matter organisers was far smaller than that which was now scheduled for Saturday.
+The Liberal leader argued the protest initially proposed by organisers was far smaller than that which was now scheduled.

 Greens MP David Shoebridge told AAP: “Whatever the police say, thousands of people will attend tomorrow.”